Q. How do I connect to my MySQL database server using command line (over ssh) or using PHP?

-A. You can connect to MySQL database server using mysql command line client or using programming language such as PHP or perl.
+You can connect to your MySQL/MariaDB database server using the mysql command line client or using programming language such as PHP or perl.
+This pages shos how to connect to MySQL from the command line using the mysql on a Linux/Unix like system.

 $ mysql -u vivek -h localhost -p